plediii/pbs_util/README.md

 pypbs is a python module wrapping interaction with the Portable Batch System (PBS) for submitting jobs on computer clusters, and a number of useful utilities utilizing this interface.
-This is not a C API wrapper, but a wrapper around the PBS shell commands `qsub', `qdel' and `qstat'.
+This is not a C API wrapper, but a wrapper around the PBS shell commands `qsub`, `qdel` and `qstat`.
 Its primary purpose is to make available several command line utilities and a job mapping function in python.

 I developed this module during my PhD in applied physics at Rice